andeek/gravicom/presentations/jsm/gravicom_JSM_2014.md

 ========================================================
 - Current methodology for ~~community detection~~ often involves an algorithmic approach; partitions a graph into node clusters iteratively before stopping criterion
 - First define an objective function and then optimize
-- Many different objective functions possible, providing many ways to split a graph.
+- Many different objective functions possible, providing many ways to split a graph
 - The optimization of an objective function is typically an NP-hard problem
 - The number of possible partitions of the network requires \(2^n\) complexity